-At 31 December 2023, the BNPP Group's loan portfolio consisted of receivables from borrowers located in France (33%), Belgium and Luxembourg (16%), Italy (10%), other European countries (21%), North America (9%), Asia (6%) and the rest of the world (5%).
-Adverse economic, political or regulatory conditions that particularly affect these countries and regions would have a significant impact on the BNPP Group.
-For example, the introduction by the Polish government in July 2022 of a law allowing borrowers under mortgage loans, generally at variable rates, to suspend payments for eight months in the 2022-2024 period led the BNPP Group (operating in Poland through BNP Paribas Bank Polska) to record an exceptional negative impact of EUR 204 million in the third quarter of 2022.
-As another example, hyperinflation in Türkiye negatively affected the 2023 results of the BNPP Group.
+At 31 December 2024, the BNPP Group's loan portfolio consisted of receivables from borrowers located in France (28%), Belgium and Luxembourg (16%), Italy (10%), other European countries (23%), North America (11%), Asia (7%) and the rest of the world (5%).
+Adverse economic, political or regulatory conditions that affect these countries and regions would have a significant impact on the BNPP Group.
+For example, at 31 December 2024, the BNPP Group operating in Poland through BNP Paribas Bank Polska, recorded a charge of EUR 202 million under other net charges for risk on financial instruments relating to mortgage loans in Poland denominated in Swiss francs or indexed to the Swiss franc in the amount of EUR 186 million as well as losses related to the act on assistance to borrowers in Poland in the amount of EUR 16 million.
+As another example, hyperinflation in Türkiye and the application of the IAS 29 accounting standard negatively affected the 2023 and 2024 results of the BNPP Group.
 Moreover, the BNPP Group has significant exposures in countries outside the OECD, which are subject to risks that include political instability, unpredictable regulation and taxation, expropriation and other risks that are less present in more developed economies.

 In addition, the BNPP Group is present in Ukraine, through its subsidiary UkrSibbank in which it holds a 60% stake alongside the European Bank for Reconstruction and Development (40%).
-Certain restrictions previously imposed by the National Bank of Ukraine were lifted, thereby allowing the BNPP Group to satisfy once more the conditions required for establishing control, as defined under IFRS 10, from 1 January 2024..
+Certain restrictions previously imposed by the National Bank of Ukraine were lifted, thereby allowing the BNPP Group to satisfy once more the conditions required for establishing control, as defined under IFRS 10, from 1 January 2024.
 This had the effect of changing the consolidation method for UkrSibbank from the equity method, which had been applied as from 1 March 2022 to the full consolidation method.

-With regard to Russia, which is subject to extensive economic sanctions imposed in particular by the European Union, the United States and the United Kingdom, gross on- and off- balance sheet exposures of the BNPP Group to this country represented 0.03% of the BNPP Group's gross exposures on- and off- balance sheet at 31 December 2023.
+With regard to Russia, which is subject to extensive economic sanctions imposed in particular by the European Union, the United States and the United Kingdom, gross on- and off- balance sheet credit risk exposures of the BNPP Group to this country represented 0.02% of the BNPP Group's gross exposures on- and off- balance sheet at 31 December 2024.
+In March 2022, the BNPP Group decided to stop all new financing as well as all new operations in Russia.
 The BNPP Group is diligently monitoring developments in the situation in conjunction with the authorities concerned and, in particular, the reactions of the international community with regard to economic sanctions."

-17. In Chapter 1 RISK FACTORS, the header of the risk factor 1.6.1 Risks regarding impact of laws and regulations adopted in recent years, particularly in response to the global financial crisis, as well as new legislative proposals and the text under this header shall be deleted and replaced as follows:
+16. In Chapter 1 RISK FACTORS, the text under the header 1.6.1 Risks regarding impact of laws and regulations adopted in recent years, as well as current and future legislative and regulatory developments shall be deleted and replaced as follows: